Time-Fractional KdV Equation: Formulation and Solution using Variational Methods: Introduction

-On the other hand, the Korteweg--de Vries (KdV) equation has been found to be involved in a wide range of physics phenomena as a model for the evolution and interaction of nonlinear waves.
-It was first derived as an evolution equation that governing a one dimensional, small amplitude, long surface gravity waves propagating in a shallow channel of water [13].
-Subsequently the KdV equation has arisen in a number of other physical contexts as collision-free hydro-magnetic waves, stratified internal waves, ion-acoustic waves, plasma physics, lattice dynamics, etc [14].
+On the other hand, the Korteweg-de Vries (KdV) equation has been used to describe a wide range of physics phenomena as a model for the evolution and interaction of nonlinear waves.
+It was first derived as an evolution equation that governing a one dimensional, small amplitude, long surface gravity waves propagating in a shallow channel of water [26].
+Subsequently the KdV equation has arisen in a number of other physical contexts as collision-free hydro-magnetic waves, stratified internal waves, ion-acoustic waves, plasma physics, lattice dynamics, etc [27].
 Certain theoretical physics phenomena in the quantum mechanics domain are explained by means of a KdV model.
 It is used in fluid dynamics, aerodynamics, and continuum mechanics as a model for shock wave formation, solitons, turbulence, boundary layer behavior, and mass transport.
-All of the physical phenomena may be considered as nonconservative, so they can be described using fractional differential equations.
-Therefore, in this paper, our motive is to formulate a time-fractional KdV equation version using the Euler-Lagrange equation via what is called variational method [4-6, 15].
+All of the physical phenomena may be considered as non-conservative, so they can be described using fractional differential equations.
+Therefore, in this work, our motive mainly devoted to formulate a time-fractional KdV equation version using the Euler-Lagrange equation via what is called variational method [5-7].

-Several methods have been used to solve fractional differential equations such as: the Laplace transformation method [16, 17], the Fourier transformation method [16, 17], the iteration method [18] and the operational method [19].
-However, most of these methods are suitable for special types of fractional differential equations, mainly the linear with constant coefficients.
-Recently, there are some papers deal with the existence and multiplicity of solution of nonlinear fractional differential equation by the use of techniques of nonlinear analysis (fixed-point theorems, Leray--Shauder theory, Adomian decomposition method, variational-iteration method, etc.), see [20-24].
-In this paper, the resultant fractional KdV equation will be solved using a variational-iteration method (VIM) [25-27].
-In addition, we give the comparison and estimates of the role of fractional derivative to the nonlinear and dispersion terms in the fractional KdV equation for unit amplitude .
+It was mention that several methods have been used to solve fractional differential equations such as for example: Laplace transformation method [28, 29], Fourier transformation method [28, 29], the iteration method [30], and the operational method [31].
+However, most of these methods are suitable for special types of fractional differential equations, namely the linear with constant coefficients.
+However, recently there are some papers deal with the existence and multiplicity of solution of nonlinear fractional differential equation using techniques of nonlinear analysis such as fixed-point theorems, Leray--Shauder theory, Adomian decomposition method and variational-iteration method [32-38].
+In this paper, the obtained fractional KdV equation will be solved using the variational-iteration method (VIM), firstly used by He [39-41].
+In addition, we will give the estimates of the role of fractional derivative to the nonlinear and dispersion terms in the fractional KdV equation.